kswoll/sexy-http/README.md

 extensibility points to customize the behavior of the client.

 To start, the general approach is that you define a contract of C# methods that specify the nature of the interaction with the backend endpoint.
-For example, to define an endpoint that takes an `int` and returns a `string`, create an interface like so:
+For example, to define a POST endpoint that takes a `string` and returns a `string`, create an interface like so:

-[Proxy]
     public interface ISampleApi
     {
         [Post]
+        Task<string> PostString(int value);
     }

+Before deconstructing this and explaining how the data will be serialized and deserialized, let's first see how'd you'd instantiate your client:

+    ISampleApi client = HttpApiClient<ISampleApi>.Create("http://someserver.com", new HttpClientHandler());

+And to make the call:

+    string result = await client.PostString("foo");

+With the API defined as above, this will make an HTTP POST request to `http://someserver.com`.
+By default, arguments are serialized into JSON.
+In this case, the argument is a string and is serialized as a JSON string, i.e. `"foo"` (vs `foo`).
+This serialized text makes up the HTTP body of the request.
+Important to note,